Desert whitetail: Ecology

 Desert whitetail naiads live in submerged aquatic grasses and sedges.
 They do not actively chase after their prey but wait for it to pass by, a strategy which affords them protection from other predators.
 These naiads will emerge as adults at night.
 Adults generally fly from summer to fall.
 They sometimes fly from spring to winter.
 The desert whitetail perches on twigs and rocks.
 This is where the hunting occurs.

 Reproduction

 The male will establish and defend territories at their choice breeding locations.
 After both genders mate, the female flies singly, without the male attached, to lay her eggs.
 She does this process by dipping the tip of her abdomen in the shallows of desert seeps and ponds while hovering above the surface of water.

 Similar species

 This species is related to the common whitetail which is the other species in the genus Plathemis.
 This genus includes two species.
 The desert whitetail looks similar to the common whitetail which has much less white on the wing.

 Conservation

-Right now this species is not threatened, but the desert whitetail populations are declining.
-This species can become a threatened species in the near future.
+According to the International Union for Conservation of Nature's (IUCN) 2016 assessment, the desert whitetail is at "least concern" for extinction.
+Its population trend is not known, but is believed to be stable.